Dilip-code584/HealthHub-Connect/README.md

  This provides basic functionality for patients to store their data and hospitals to access it, while ensuring data integrity and confidentiality.

- By Using Such Functionalities.., I have uploaded the go code in different branch since its not supported over here..
+ By Using Such Functionalities.., I have uploaded the go file also above.

 import (